medius/utm_form/README.md

 ## More Questions?
 #### What happens if someone visits a bunch of pages on my website/blog before filling the form?
 It doesn't matter.
 As soon as they land on your website, the script saves the information in a cookie.
 This cookie is valid for 365 days.
-It then adds this information to your form.
+It adds this information to your form from the saved cookie.

 #### What's the session length for?
 It's used to count the number of visits.
 If someone comes to your website after the session has expired, it will be counted as a new visit.

+#### Can I look at the code?
+You are on Github and all the code is available above.
+Knock yourself out.
+Even better, send a pull request and we can make it better together.